 What is 3D printing?

-To create a solid object, the 3D printer deposits printing material on the print bed (also called build platform) following the design of a 3D file, often an STL format file.
-The material, typically melted plastic for FFF and FDM 3D printers, is deposited layer by layer.
-Each layer is very thin and quickly solidifies, thus forming a three-dimensional object.
+Broadly speaking, a 3D printer fabricates objects by depositing material onto a print bed (also called build platform) following instructions from a special 3D file, which is often in STL format.
+The material, typically melted thermoplastic for FFF and FDM 3D printers, is deposited layer by layer.
+Each layer is very thin and quickly solidifies, thus forming a three-dimensional object as layers are added.
 Most desktop 3D printers use plastic filament spools as consumables.
-There are many 3D printing technologies.

-- Extrusion (FFF and FDM): a plastic filament is melted and deposited on the build platform of the 3D printer to form the object layer by layer.
+- Extrusion (FFF, FDM, …): A plastic filament is melted and deposited on the build platform of the 3D printer to form the object layer by layer.

-Shedding many of the constraints of traditional fabrication techniques, 3D printers are a great tool for rapid prototyping, one of the most common uses.
-Advanced 3D printing systems are also used for direct manufacturing of end products, such as part in the Aerospace industry.
+Shedding many of the constraints that traditional fabrication techniques present, 3D printers are a great tool for rapid prototyping, one of the most common uses for 3D printing.
+Advanced, industrial-level 3D printing systems are also used for the direct manufacturing of end products.

 The rise of 3D printing is already greatly impacting manufacturing and design processes across many industries.